urbanairship/techladder/README.md

 # What is this?

-This project describes a set of job titles for software engineers, infrastructure admins and engineers, and their managers.
+This project describes a set of job titles for software and infrastructure engineers and their managers.
 It was developed by members of the technology team at [Airship](https://www.airship.com/), but could be used as a starting point for your titles within another organization.
 The actual titles are in [the doc called 'eng'](eng.md).

 # Why spend time on something so boring?